ang-zeyu/infisearch/docs/src/search_configuration.md

 #### Setting Up Enum Filters ∀

 Enum [fields](./indexer/fields.md#field-storage) you index can be mapped into UI multi-select dropdowns.
-In this documentation for example (try the search), Mdbook's section titles ("User Guide", "Advanced") are mapped.
+In this documentation for example, Mdbook's section titles "User Guide", "Advanced" are mapped.

 Setup bindings under `uiOptions` like so: